 When staying in huts the usual wake-up time is between 6 and 7am.
 You'll have breakfast and be on your way by 8-8.30am.
-Days tend to be around 6 - 7hrs in length and so you'll arrive at the next hut by mid afternoon.
-You will stop a number of times to eat and drink but there is no "official" lunch stop each day.
+Days tend to be around 6 - 7hrs in length, you will stop a number of times to eat and drink but there is no "official" lunch stop each day.
 It is essential you eat and drink regularly to keep your energy and strength levels up.